 Most of the softwood timber in these provinces is "SPF" timber, which is also found in the U.S.-Canada border regions of Minnesota and Maine, where it is always sold competitively.
-The most recently available data for Minnesota are for 2008, where sawtimber prices for SPF species were 72.75/MBF (C $16.12/m^3$) for Balsam Fir, 81.57/MBF (C $18.08/m^3$) for Spruce, and 109.95/MBF (C $24.37/m^3$) for Jack Pine.10 For Maine, recently released 2009 data show an average price of 121/MBF (C $20.71/m^3$) for Spruce and Fir sawlogs.11 These market-determined prices are many multiples of the administered stumpage rates charged in these provinces.
+The most recently available data for Minnesota are for 2009, where sawtimber prices for SPF species were \$58.34/MBF (C\$13.84/m) for Balsam Fir, \$87.05/MBF (C\$20.65/m) for Spruce, and \$106.19/MBF (C\$25.19/m) for Jack Pine.
+For Maine, the most recent data are for 2010, where Spruce and Fir sawlogs averaged \$113/MBF (C\$24.19/m).
+These market-determined prices are many multiples of the administered stumpage rates charged in these provinces.

-Although Crown timber harvesters often assume responsibilities for road construction and tree replanting ("silviculture") that are not reflected in typical market-determined prices for otherwise comparable timber in U.S. border regions, the costs incurred are generally a few dollars per cubic meter, leaving a large gap between the administered stumpage prices in these Canadian provinces and average market-based prices for comparable timber in jurisdictions where market forces are allowed to operate.
+Although Crown timber harvesters often assume responsibilities for road construction and silviculture that are not reflected in typical market-determined prices for otherwise comparable timber in U.S. border regions, the costs incurred are generally a few dollars per cubic meter, leaving a large gap between the administered stumpage prices in these Canadian provinces and average market-based prices for comparable timber in jurisdictions where market forces are allowed to operate.
 Further, the provincial governments in Ontario and Quebec assumed many of the responsibilities previously borne by tenure holders, after the conclusion of the Department's most recent CVD proceedings on softwood lumber from Canada.
-Several of these programs, including the Ontario Forest Access Road Construction and Maintenance Program and the Quebec Forest Management Measures, were found to be subsidies that violate the terms of the Softwood Lumber Agreement 2006 by a London Court of International Arbitration (LCIA) tribunal in January 2011.
+Several of these programs were found to be subsidies that violate the terms of the SLA by a London Court of International Arbitration (LCIA) tribunal in January 2011.
+More recently, press reports from Quebec indicate that a number of tenure-holding sawmills failed to fulfill their silviculture obligations in 2011, forcing the province to step in and fund necessary silviculture at its own expense.

 New Brunswick.
 Crown timber plays a much smaller role in New Brunswick than in the six Canadian provinces mentioned above, accounting for just over half of the harvest; the other half of the timber harvest is divided roughly equally between industrial freehold land owned by major lumber producers and private woodlots owned by thousands of small holders.
 Crown prices are derived from periodic surveys of timber prices obtained by small woodlot owners.
-However, many in New Brunswick - including the woodlot owners themselves - believe that the terms of access to Crown timber by lumber producers actually forces private timber prices to
+However, many in New Brunswick - including the woodlot owners themselves - believe that the terms of access to Crown timber by lumber producers actually forces private timber prices to http://www2.parl.gc.ca/HousePublications/Publication.aspx?DocId=4652345&Language=E&Mo de=1&Parl=40&Ses=3.